 Winter HVAC Energy Saving Tips

-The winter months can put a strain on your wallet, especially when it comes to heating and cooling.
+The winter months can put a strain on your wallet, especially heating and cooling.
 However, there are methods, as simple as drawing shades on the sunny side of your house to allow sun heat in, that can save you money on energy during the winter!
 Insulating your water heater can be extremely beneficial during the cold months.
 Winter time is perfect for cozy fires, warm drinks, and curling up with a good book by the fireplace.
 However, no matter how much you love the cold weather, it's undeniable that it can be expensive to keep your home warm during winter.
 Fortunately, there are some simple ways to cut down on your energy bills allowing you to enjoy your favorite season without depleting your savings.
 A few changes in the way you manage your home, such as shielding windows against cold air leaks, can lead to significant savings.
 Here are five tips for saving money on winter heating costs:- Replace old windows with new ones.

 - Insulate your attic or basement with fiberglass batts or rigid foam insulation.
 These materials will help keep heat in during the winter and cool air in during warmer months.
 In addition, insulation will help you save money in both seasons, warm and cold!